Form 4A

 The Church of England is committed to making all churches carbon neutral by 2030.
 We are working towards an Eco Church award for St Peter's by making the church more environmentally-friendly, for example by updating the lighting and heating.
 If you would like to contribute to the Church funds, please donate using the button above.
 Only by maintaining the fabric of our ancient church building will it remain in good repair for ourselves and future generations.

-Our Policy for Safeguarding Children can be viewed here.
-And for Safeguarding Vulnerable Adults here
+Our Safeguarding Policy can be viewed here.

 The history of the church begins with the coming of the Saxons in 449.
 They called themselves "Sons of Tew" and worshipped the god Tew.
 The site of their shrine became that of the later Christians church when they became Christians in or about AD 604 shortly after the coming of St Augustine.
 It is thought that the North Wall of the church was part of the North Wall of this earlier Saxon Church.